The Lipid Codex

 Glossary

-CID = Cognitive Impairment/Dementia umbrella.
+Cognitive Impairment and Dementia umbrella.
 Many roads, similar fog.

-BMP = a lipid linked to the brain’s recycling system (lysosomes).
-When it builds up, it can signal the cleanup machinery is stressed or jammed.
+A lipid linked to the brain’s recycling system, the lysosomes.
+When it builds up, it can suggest the cleanup machinery is stressed or jammed.

 Reader note